aosabook/500lines/sampler/README.md

 Once we've decided whether to use `np.random.multinomial` or `rso.multinomial`, sampling is just a matter of calling the appropriate function.
-However, there is one other decision that we might consider: what counts as a parameter.
+However, there is one other decision that we might consider: What counts as a parameter?

 Earlier, I said that the outcome probabilities, $p$, were the parameters of the multinomial distribution.
 However, depending on who